ESRA Special Needs Springer

 Over the last several months, we have witnessed this magnificent Springer's extraordinary and remarkable recovery.
 Collectively, we've provided him with all the necessary tools to survive — medical care, the brilliance and compassion of the finest veterinarian ever in Dr. Thompson, the tremendous and tireless care from his foster family, and the overwhelming and unprecedented love, support and prayers from more than 1600 Clayton fans!

 With unimaginable joy, we are proud to share the news that Dr. Thompson has given Clayton the "thumbs up" to move on and start his healthy new life by choosing his Forever Home.
-We are now accepting applications for the adoption of our boy, Clayton!
-To learn what we will be looking for, click here to read his listing in Texas.

 Interested in stylin' with Clayton Nation?